 Having a mobile app is important and there is no question to that.
 However, the question most often asked is whether Xamarin Cross Platform Development will be better or a Native App development.
-Working directly on client’s target platform or with Xamarin, both will have upsides and downsides.
-Your company, its needs, the audience choice, and the development team are the best judge for your choice of platform.
+Working directly on the client’s target platform or with Xamarin, both will have upsides and downsides.
+Your company, it’s needed, the audience choice and the development team are the best judges for your choice of platform.

 If you find it difficult in hiring an in-house team of developers, you can always choose an outsourced service provider for mobile app development such as VeztekUSA.
 The cost is reduced and the time you provide for the final release is when you get the app and running.
 Veztek is not the online mobile app development company; you have a great number of options-it’s always wise to choose a reputable company.
 After all, an app is the definition of your products market and a tool for reaching out to your customers.

 Below is a list of advantages, as we see, of using Xamarin over Native app platform:

 Shared Core Code- Xamarin makes code sharing between Android and iOS easy.
 It makes bug hunt easier and brings no discrepancies in functionalities between platforms.
 Business logic, networking, navigation logic, parsing logic, view models, and models are easily shared between all versions of the app.
 The bugs reported in Xamarin apps are handful and platform related only which means that they can be fixed by a single person.